earthdaily/earthdaily-python-client/CONTRIBUTING.md

 ## Reporting Issues

-If you encounter any bugs or have feature requests, please create an issue in our GitLab repository.
+If you encounter any bugs or have feature requests, please create an issue in our GitHub repository.
 Provide as much detail as possible, including steps to reproduce for bugs, and clear descriptions for feature requests.

 ## Code of Conduct